ucsc-ospo/ucsc-ospo.github.io/README.md

     - **IMPORTANT**: Under `user_groups:` add either `- University of California Mentors` or `- Summer of Reproducibility Mentors` (or both).
     - The bio and any other information goes below the frontmatter.

+## Website framework

+This website is based on [Wowchemy](https://wowchemy.com), a website framework using [Hugo](https://github.com/gohugoio/hugo) that can be deployed with GitHub and Netlify.
+The theme of the OSPO website is the [Research Group Theme](https://research-group.netlify.app/).